EnterpriseDB/tpa/docs/src/postgres_databases.md

     tablespace: exampletablespace
 ```

-The example above would create two databases (apart from any databases
+This example creates two databases in addition to any databases
-that TPA itself decides to create, such as `bdr_database`).
+that TPA decides to create, such as `bdr_database`.

 Each entry must specify the `name` of the database to create.
 All
 other attributes are optional.